-UK Labour leader Corbyn: I would stay neutral in a second Brexit referendum
+UK Labour Leader Corbyn: I would stay neutral in a second Brexit referendum

 LONDON (Reuters) - The leader of Britain’s opposition Labour Party, Jeremy Corbyn, said on Friday he would remain neutral in any second Brexit referendum, so he could credibly carry out the result of the vote and unite the country.

-Corbyn is vying to become prime minister at a Dec.
-12 election which was called by his Conservative rival, the current Prime Minister Boris Johnson, to resolve deadlock in parliament over the right approach to leaving the European Union.
+Corbyn, 70, is vying to become prime minister at a Dec.
+12 election called by his Conservative rival, the current Prime Minister Boris Johnson, to resolve a deadlock in parliament over the right approach to leaving the European Union.

 While Johnson wants to implement a deal he has already agreed with Brussels and leave the EU in January, Labour is promising to negotiate a new exit deal and put it to the public at a second referendum next year.